-Providing Maximum Availability Architecture is one of the key requirements for any Oracle Fusion Middleware enterprise deployment.
-Oracle Fusion Middleware includes an extensive set of high availability features such as: process death detection and restart, server clustering, server migration, clusterware integration, GridLink, load balancing, failover, backup and recovery, rolling upgrades, and rolling configuration changes, which protect an Enterprise Deployment from unplanned down time and minimize planned downtime.
+Providing Oracle Maximum Availability Architecture is one of the key requirements for any Oracle Fusion Middleware enterprise deployment.
+Oracle Fusion Middleware includes an extensive set of high availability features, such as process death detection and restart, server clustering, server migration, clusterware integration, GridLink, load balancing, failover, backup and recovery, rolling upgrades, and rolling configuration changes, which protect an enterprise deployment from unplanned downtime and minimize planned downtime.

 Additionally, enterprise deployments need protection from unforeseen disasters and natural calamities.
 One protection solution involves setting up a standby site at a geographically different location than the production site.
 The standby site may have equal or fewer services and resources compared to the production site.
-Application data, metadata, configuration data, and security data are replicated to the standby site on a periodic basis.
+Application data, metadata, configuration data, and security data are replicated periodically to the standby site.
 The standby site is normally in a passive mode; it is started when the production site is not available.
-This deployment model is sometimes referred to as an active/passive model.
-This model is normally adopted when the two sites are connected over a WAN and network latency does not allow clustering across the two sites.
+This deployment model is sometimes referred to as an active-passive model.
+This model is usually adopted when the two sites are connected over a WAN and network latency does not allow clustering across the two sites.

 A core strategy for and a key feature of Oracle Fusion Middleware is hot-pluggability.
-Built for the heterogeneous enterprise, Oracle Fusion Middleware consists of modular component software that runs on a range of popular platforms and interoperates with middleware technologies and business applications from other software vendors such as IBM, Microsoft, and SAP.
+Built for the heterogeneous enterprise, Oracle Fusion Middleware consists of modular component software that runs on a range of popular platforms and interoperates with middleware technologies and business applications from other software vendors.
 For instance, Oracle Fusion Middleware products and technologies such as ADF, Oracle BPEL Process Manager, Oracle Enterprise Service Bus, Oracle Web Services Manager, Adapters, Oracle Access Manager, Oracle Identity Manager, Rules, Oracle TopLink, and Oracle Business Intelligence Publisher can run on non-Oracle containers such as IBM Websphere and JBoss, in addition to running on the Oracle WebLogic Server container.